Banana Pudding Poke Cake (+Video)

 - Once cake comes out of the oven, allow it to cool for just a couple of minutes.

 - Then, with a wooden spoon handle, begin poking holes in the cake.
 You want the holes to be big enough so that the pudding has plenty of room to get down in there.
 Be sure to poke right down to the bottom of the cake.

-- In a bowl, whisk together instant pudding mix with 4 cups milk.
-Stir quickly until all the lumps are gone. but before the mixture starts eating too thick to pour.
+- In a bowl, whisk together 2 (3.4 ounce) packages instant banana pudding with 4 cups milk.
+Stir quickly until all the lumps are gone but before the mixture starts getting too thick to pour.

 - Pour pudding over cake.
 Taking care to pour it right into the holes as much as possible.

 - Spread it all out and using the back of the spoon, gently push pudding down into the holes.